lgdd/liferay-upgrade-action/README.md

 # Liferay Upgrade Action

-GitHub Action to create a new branch and pull request if a new Liferay version is available
+GitHub Action to create a new branch and pull request if a new Liferay version is available.

+This action uses another action you might find useful: https://github.com/lgdd/get-liferay-info-action

 ## Requirements